tomyaacov/BPpyEvaluation/drl/README.md

 ```shell
 python3 bit_flipping.py 3 3 100000
 ```

+The script saves the results presented in the evaluation in a csv file.
+For instance, the results for the command above will be saved in `output/33100000/results.csv`.

-The full evaluation results presented in Figure 11 can be obtained by running the script `scripts/bit_flip_all.sh` (**this may take few hours and may require additional resources**).
+The full evaluation results presented in Figure 11 can be obtained by running the script `scripts/bit_flip_all.sh` using the `bash` command (**this may take few hours and may require additional resources**).

 To compute the random and greedy baselines, run the ``bit_flip_random.py`` that accepts the parameters:
 * `N` - number of matrix rows